AzugBe/azugbe.github.io/_posts/events/2018-12-13---azure-security-center-terraform-and-polyglot-communication-architectures.md

 ### Architecture of a Polyglot Communication Platform

+This speaker has not provided us with an abstract yet.

 <img src="/assets/media/speakers/gaston-verelst.jpg" alt="Gaston Verelst" align="left" height="100" width="100" style="margin-right: 20px;">**Speaker:** *Gaston Verelst - MCT since 1995.
 With many Microsoft Certificates, applied at major customers in various Azure and Cloud related projects, Gaston has gathered deep insights into building scalable systems.*

 ## Practical details